Abarnakumar28/Abarnakumar28/README.md

 <h2> Hey there 👋!
 I'm ABARNA.</h2>
 <h3> About Me 👨🏻‍💻</h3>

-Aspiring Data analyst from CIT pursuing Msc Decision and computing science with a keen interest in problem-solving,Machine learning and with an inquisitive interest in innovative technologies.I am currently looking for an 6 months internship in MAY 2022 .
+Aspiring Data analyst from CIT pursuing Msc Decision and computing science with a keen interest in problem-solving,Machine learning and with an inquisitive interest in innovative technologies.

 <h3>Tech Stack</h3>